itsnotrin/Dockerized-KAR0218.github.io/README.md

-# Dockerized-KAR0218.github.io
-Karo's PS4 Exploit host but Dockerised for me to run it locally so that it is always online for when I need it.
+# Dockerized karo218.ir exploist host.

+Original site can be found [here](http://karo218.ir/)

+This is the same as that, just dockerised so that I can run it locally on my server in a nicer way and to ensure it's always online when I want it.